 Megan McKenna, Ambassador for Natasha’s Foundation

-The TV presenter, singer, and author of the cookbook Love Gluten Free, who has a wheat allergy, is concerned that not enough is being done to support the 1 in 3 people in the UK with allergies.
+The TV presenter, singer, and author of Love Gluten Free, who lives with a wheat allergy, highlighted her concern that not enough was being done to support the 1 in 3 people in the UK affected by food allergies.

-Using her platform as an ambassador for The Natasha Allergy Research Foundation, the UK’s food allergy charity, Megan is using Allergy Awareness Week to urge the Prime Minister to take urgent action to ensure the millions of people with allergies get the care and support they need.
+As an ambassador for The Natasha Allergy Research Foundation, Megan used her platform to urge the Prime Minister to take action to ensure that the millions living with food allergies received the care and support they needed.

 Megan McKenna Urges Prime Minister to Act on Allergy